10 Expert Google Ads Tips for Local Businesses to Boost Traffic in 2026

 Understand Your Local Market Before Spending a Dollar

-Picture this: You’re throwing a surprise party, but you have zero clue what the guest of honor likes.
+Imagine the scenario: You’re throwing a surprise party, but you have zero clue what the guest of honor likes.
 Awkward, right?
-That’s what it’s like running Google Ads for your local business without studying your audience first.
-If you want your Google Ads campaign to be more “mic drop” and less “meh,” you’ve got to know your local market like the back of your well-moisturized hand.
+It is like putting your Google Ads up and not researching your audience beforehand to fit your local business.
+To have a more “mic drop and less “meh Google Ads campaign, one must understand your local market as the back of your well-moisturized hand

-Start by diving into Google Trends (aka your new BFF).
-It’s perfect for spotting what folks in your area are searching for, when they’re searching, and how interested they are.
-Pair that with Google Keyword Planner, and boom—you’ve got a keyword combo more legendary than peanut butter and jelly.
+Begin by going into Google Trends (now your new BFF).
+It is ideal in detecting what your neighbors are searching, when they are searching, and how much they are interested.
+Combine that with Google Keyword Planner, and, you have a keyword combination, more epic than peanut butter and jelly.
 Target terms with local intent like “coffee shops in Austin” or “best plumber near me” so your ads show up when locals are ready to buy.

 Don’t stop there: study your local competitors like you’re Sherlock Holmes with an iced latte.
 Scope out their ads, peep their landing pages, and take notes.
 Are they offering free delivery?
 Flashy discounts?
 You can snag some ideas while finding ways to do it better.
 (Competition spying = legal and highly encouraged.)